ggramlich26/BZ10_upgrade/README.md

 Some libraries are also added as source code.
 If you use the Arduino IDE, please move all files from the libraries/library name/src/ directly into your project directory.

 **Before building** you need to set your own Blynk auth key.
 Do so in the file "WIFI_config.h".
 Leave the " around the auth key.
 You could also enter your WiFi network SSID and password here but the method described below is preferred.
 You will additionally need to modify User_Setup.h in the TFT_eSPI library folder.
 Uncomment *#define ILI9341_DRIVER* (line 39) and make sure all other lines in this block are commented out.
+Then search for the uncommented pin definitions and change them to the following:

 ## Setting your WiFi credentials
 The machine can be configured to connect to your own home WiFi network via a simple web interface: